ThomasNitsche99/Excited-LUB-oppgave/UIA/README.md

 ## Overview

 This folder consist of one script [`uia_scraping_script.py`](../UIA/uia_scraping_script.py), which retrieves the learning outcomes from the study programs defined in the script.

+## Output

+The `.txt` files will be saved to the output folder

 ## Usage